 Art Sculpture Design by Peter Kovacsy

-Peter Kovacsy is an artist, sculptor and designer, he works with glass, metal and wood.
-He makes large cast glass sculpture, designed to glow in natural light.
-Peter is internationally renown in visual arts, and for creative use of Australian timbers.
+Peter is an artist and designer who utilises glass, metal, wood and stone.
+He makes large cast glass sculptures that glow in natural light.
+Kovacsy is internationally renown for his contemporary work with Australian timbers.